+Chemical Control

 Bonide® Fruit Tree Spray

 Grape Berry Moth

 Adult moth is small 6 mm long and brown in color.
 Eggs are laid singly on buds, stems and berries.
 Newly hatched larva is creamy white with a dark brown head then becomes greenish and eventually turns purple.
 Larvae feed on stems, buds and berries and often they feed inside protective webbings.